ferrous-systems/rust-exercises/exercise-book/src/shapes.md

 ### Defining a `Trait`

-A trait has a name, and lists function definitions that make guarantees about the name of a method, it's arguments and return types.
+A trait has a name, and lists function definitions that make guarantees about the name of a method, its arguments and return types.

 ```rust
 pub trait Color {